bitvavo/python-bitvavo-api/docs/rest.md

 ```
 </details>

-### Private trading data
+### Authenticated endpoints

+To interact with Bitvavo using these endpoints, you must set your API key and secret.

+#### Trading endpoints

+Place, update, cancel, retrieve and trace orders.

-#### Place order
+##### Place order
 When placing an order, make sure that the correct optional parameters are set.
 For a limit order it is required to set both the amount and price.
-A market order is valid if either amount or amountQuote is set.
+A market order is valid if either amount or amountQuote has been set.
 ```python
 # optional parameters: limit:(amount, price, postOnly), market:(amount, amountQuote, disableMarketProtection),
 #                      stopLoss/takeProfit:(amount, amountQuote, disableMarketProtection, triggerType, triggerReference, triggerAmount)